How Doctors Assess Medical Certificate Requests

 Doctors decide a timeframe based on what is clinically reasonable given the condition, the severity, your functional impact, your role, and the uncertainty that exists at the time of assessment.
 For many short, self-limiting illnesses, doctors may support one to a few days and recommend reassessment if symptoms persist.

-For injuries or complex conditions, doctors may support longer timeframes but often build in review points.
-They may also provide restrictions rather than full absence, especially when modified duties can support safe recovery and reduce prolonged disengagement from work or study.
+For injuries or more complex concerns, doctors may support a longer timeframe where clinically appropriate, but often build in review points.
+They may also provide restrictions rather than full absence, especially when modified duties can support safe recovery.

-Importantly, doctors are cautious about very long certificates issued after a single brief assessment, especially if there has not been an opportunity for examination, testing, or follow-up.
+Importantly, doctors are cautious about long certificates issued after a single brief assessment, especially if there has not been an opportunity for examination, testing, follow-up, phone contact or video contact where needed.

 Step 8: Documentation, clarity, and defensibility